 Bed bugs are small, flat parasitic insects that feed on the blood of human hosts.
-Although bed bugs had largely disappeared during the mid 20th century, a resurgence has taken place over the past decade, including here in North Carolina.
+Although bed bugs had largely disappeared during the mid 20th century, a resurgence has taken place over the past decade, including here in Arkansas.

 One of the most feared pest infestations, bed bugs are small, flat insects that tend to congregate in mattress folds, furniture, carpet, or wall folds.
 According to a 2017 study, Denver, Colorado and both Charlotte and Raleigh, North Carolina are among the top 25 cities with reported bed bug problems.

 Once thought to be a thing of the past, bed bugs have made a resurgence, infecting even the nicest homes, apartments, dormitories, and hotels.
 These pests are carried from one place to another on clothing, luggage, furniture, and boxes, and will set up residence in a new location quickly.
 They have also been found in movie theaters, stores, and other public venues.

 The exact cause of their increased presence is not known.
 However, researchers at institutions such as the University of Kentucky and the University of California have recognized that new bed bug populations are highly resistant to common pesticides.
 According to the Centers for Disease Control, this phenomenon paired with our upwardly mobile society and decreased local/state pest prevention programs are all contributing factors.

 Bed bugs feed primarily on human blood and are capable of living for long periods of time without eating.
 Once an infestation occurs, it can be extremely difficult to rid a home of bed bugs.
 These parasites can also be mistaken for wood ticks, spider beetles, woodlice, or carpet beetles, making them hard to identify and treat appropriately.